UgCS Photogrammetry tool for UAV Land Survey Missions

-The most useful option for photogrammetry/survey missions is to set Forward passes: drones will only take photos on survey lines and will not take excess photos on perpendicular lines.
+The most useful option for photogrammetry/survey missions is to set Forward passes: a drone will only take photos on survey lines and will not take excess photos on perpendicular lines.

 Complex survey areas

-There may be a situation when the photogrammetry/survey mission has to be planned for irregular areas.
-For example, if two fields connected in a “T” shape are marked as one Photogrammetry area, the route will not be optimal regardless of any survey line direction (Figure 19).
+Sometimes, a photogrammetry/survey mission has to be planned for irregular areas.
+For example, if two fields connected in a “T” shape are marked as a single photogrammetry area, the route will not be optimal, regardless of any survey line direction (Figure 19).

 Figure 19 Complex survey area before optimization

-UgCS functionality enables you to combine any number of photogrammetry areas in one route, avoiding splitting the area into separate routes.
+UgCS functionality makes it possible to combine any number of photogrammetry areas in one route and avoid splitting the area into separate routes.
 Survey lines for each area can be optimized individually (Figure 20).

 Figure 20 Optimized survey flight passes for each part of a complex photogrammetry area